 Dog Anatomy Terminology

-Some knowledge of the anatomy of a dog is essential for any person who is interested in dogs.
-This section identifies several anatomical features which are often referred to in doggie jargon and in the Breed Standards.
-The section also outlines the basic anatomical structure which underlies these features.
+Some knowledge of the anatomy of a dog is essential for any person who is interested in studying dogs.
+This section explains some of the anatomical terms used by dog professionals and Breed Standards when referring to a dog’s basic structure.

 Principal Bones of the Legs